firozkhan18/technologies-notes/Kafka/Kafka-Concepts.md

-Certainly!
 Apache Kafka is a distributed streaming platform used for building real-time data pipelines and streaming applications.
 Here’s an in-depth look at Kafka interview questions, including replication concepts and examples.

 ### 1. **What is Apache Kafka, and what are its key components?**